A well caked pipe

 By now, you understand that building up a cake is the key to a long life for your pipe.
 There is no avoiding it!
 By doing so, your pipe will be in good health and keep you company for years and years to come...

-Just so you know, even for a pipe chamber made of meerschaum you still need to build up a cake.
-Some people will say otherwise but it is better to start smoking it slowly.
+On a meerschaum-lined pipe, it is still better to start smoking it slowly.
 Even though meerschaum is more resistant to heat due to its characteristics, we recommend that you break in your new pipe anyway.
 Same as you would for a briar wood pipe, don't immediately fill up your meerschaum bowl.
 Take your time and get used to it slowly.
 This way, you will come to appreciate it more and more as time goes on.Jean, la Pipe Rit

 How to build up a cake?